hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 #### Fault Tolerance

-MQTT protocol defines these levels of quality of service for subscribing to the topics: `AT_MOST_ONCE`, `AT_LEAST_ONCE`, `EXACTLY_ONCE`.
-But I've confirmed a loss of messages with `EXACTLY_ONCE` configuration even when the client restarted gracefully.
-I've tried both Paho client and HiveMQ client, the results are same.
+MQTT protocol defines these levels of quality of service (QoS) for subscribing to the topics: `AT_MOST_ONCE`, `AT_LEAST_ONCE`, `EXACTLY_ONCE`.
+For `AT_LEAST_ONCE` and `EXACTLY_ONCE`, client keeps in-flight messages in a persistence layer.
+The source uses an in-memory persistence implementation which does not survive restarts.

+We've explored other options for persistence, like using IMap to keep the in-flight messages.
+Although this helps to survive the in-flight messages between restarts, it does not provide a real fault-tolerence for the job.
+Besides, it adds a sync call to IMap for each message which slows down the source.

 If a client subscribes to a topic with quality of service `AT_LEAST_ONCE` or `EXACTLY_ONCE` and connects to the broker with `cleanSession=false`,